Closest Towns: Sisters(40 min), Corvallis/Eugene/Salem(1.5hrs), Portland 2.3hrs)

 Cons: Even the short version without the two largest summits has over 7,000 feet of climbing, and most of the trail is very loamy (read “soft”).
 The trail is often not cut-out during the prime summer season, and can be in the snow well into summer.
 About two miles of the ride follow an abandoned logging road to skirt a short section of trail running along the boundary of the Middle Santiam Wilderness.
 This road is beginning to overgrow, and needs a haircut.
 This wilderness-skirting business requires some map reading skills as well ,as rejoining the trail is a little bit tricky.

-Need to Know: As with all of the trails in the Three Pyramids area, this route is typically not cut out until late summer or fall (though that may be changing in the near future).
+Need to Know: As with all of the trails in the Old Cascades trail system, this route is typically not cut out until late summer or fall (though that is currently changing).
 Expect the tread to be smooth and predictable, but packed full of pine cones and sticks from lack of use…the bringing of extra shifting cables and derailleur hangers is not unwise.
 Also, foliage (mostly huckleberries, rhododendron and bear grass) encroaches a little bit for much of the lower elevation sections, so long socks or some light leg protection might be a good move…TDM’s shins are always a little wrecked after a ride here.
 Check the write-ups on the Scar Mtn, Crescent Mtn and South Pyramid Trail sections for more details on those bits.
 The best portions of this route are a part of the Oregon Timber Trail, and TDM would argue that bikepacking this area as a weekend endeavor is a damn good idea

 Recommended Route Options: (please forgive the ridiculous nature of these descriptions)

 A Map to the basic loop, including some bikepacking info for the Old Cascades Trail system is located here.